Chart Color Schemes

 An assessment of population growth drivers in Bathurst reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Bathurst's population is estimated at around 6970 as of Feb 2026.
-This reflects a decrease of 31 people (0.4%) since the 2021 Census, which reported a population of 7001 people.
-The change is inferred from the resident population of 6809, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 29 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1173 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Bathurst as of February 2026 is around 6,970.
+This figure reflects a decrease of 31 people (0.4%) since the 2021 Census, which reported a population of 7,001.
+The change is inferred from AreaSearch's estimated resident population of 6,809 based on the latest ERP data release by the ABS in June 2024 and an additional 29 validated new addresses since the Census date.
+This results in a population density ratio of 1,173 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth during recent periods for Bathurst.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, an above median population growth of Australia's non-metropolitan areas is projected, with the suburb of Bathurst expected to increase by 1246 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for Australia's non-metropolitan areas, with Bathurst expected to increase by 1,252 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.7% over the 17 years.

 Frequently Asked Questions - Population